 - Sequential; take ACCT 202 following completion of ACCT 201

-- Prerequisite: Sophomore standing; grade of C or better in ACCT 201; 2.5 cumulative GPA
+- Prerequisite: Sophomore standing; or freshman standing with completion of MATH 104 with a grade of C or better; grade of C or better in ACCT 201; 2.5 cumulative GPA

 ECON 211 Principles of Macroeconomics

 - Not sequential